 At Rainbow Health Initiative, our work is focused on Research, Education and Advocacy.
+Our initiatives include:

 Each year, RHI conducts a community health assessment at Minnesota pride festivals, community events and online.
 The RHI survey is currently the only report on the statewide health of LGBTQ Minnesotans.